 Cases can likewise be denied in the event that they are deemed fraudulent by the insurance company.
 You need to catalog all of the evidence, including bills incurred and statements from medical professionals.

 Hiring a Lawyer After a Recent Boat Accident

 Immediate action following an accident is preferred, but don’t give up if you thought it was too late to file a claim.
 The statute of limitations ranges from two years to six years, depending on the state.
 That means if you were unsure or afraid of filing your claim, you can still do it.
 Just make sure you still have all the original evidence from the accident.

 Get a copy of the police report and contact a boat accident attorney.
-At Stephen Babcock Partners, we have decades of experience dealing with accident claims.
+At Stephen Babcock Injury Lawyers, we have decades of experience dealing with accident claims.
 If you or a loved one has been in a recent boat accident, give us a call.

 We will work to make sure that you receive the compensation that you deserve.
 Never assume that because you didn’t handle the situation perfectly that you don’t have a case for compensation.
 Let us handle your claim and make that determination.

 If youve been injured, Stephen Babcock is standing by to help you.
 Your case and your future will be our top priority.
 When we meet with you, we will review your case with you for free and after you hire us you will have Stephens 100% Client Satisfaction Guarantee.
 If you have any questions about this article or want to visit with a lawyer for free, call Stephen at (225) 500-5000 or contact us here.
 Or if you prefer, feel free to take advantage of our live chat system.
 Get Even!
 Call Stephen!
 Stephen Babcock